Health officials say dangerous levels of domoic acid in crab

 A massive bloom of Pseudo-nitzschia, brought by warmer water temperatures associated with the El Nino event, is causing high levels of the acid.

 Marine animals, such as crabs, that filter their food through seawater may accumulate the toxins.
-While the toxins, which are colorless and odorless, don't seem to harm the animals accumulating them, people who eat the animals may become poisoned.
+While the toxins, which are colorless and odorless, don’t seem to harm these animals, people who eat this seafood may become poisoned.

 Symptoms of domoic acid poisoning typically begin within 30 minutes to 24 hours of eating toxic seafood, the health department said.
 They include vomiting, diarrhea, stomach cramps, headache, dizziness and confusion.